-After you resume your Microsoft Windows XP-based computer from hibernation, your computer may indicate that your wireless network connection is unavailable.This problem does not occur every time that you resume your computer from hibernation.
+Your computer may indicate that your wireless network connection is unavailable after you resume your computer from hibernation in Windows XP

 If the hotfix is available for download, there is a "Hotfix download available" section at the top of this Knowledge Base article.
 If this section does not appear, contact Microsoft Customer Service and Support to obtain the hotfix.

 Note If additional issues occur or if any troubleshooting is required, you might have to create a separate service request.
 The usual support costs will apply to additional support questions and issues that do not qualify for this specific hotfix.
 For a complete list of Microsoft Customer Service and Support telephone numbers or to create a separate service request, visit the following Microsoft Web site: Note The "Hotfix download available" form displays the languages for which the hotfix is available.
 If you do not see your language, it is because a hotfix is not available for that language.

 File informationThe English version of this hotfix has the file attributes (or later file attributes) that are listed in the following table.
 The dates and times for these files are listed in coordinated universal time (UTC).
 When you view the file information, it is converted to local time.
 To find the difference between UTC and local time, use the Time Zone tab in the Date and Time tool in Control Panel.